bug400/capasm/NCAS.md

     <data list> ::= <sized exp>, {, <sized exp>}

 Many machine instructions and the *DATA* pseudo-op use \<data lists\>.
-This is a comma separated list of expressions which is generated into the object code.
+This is a comma separated list of expressions that is generated into the object code.

 Example: